 Esmat is a Global Citizens Youth Summit alumni 2016, Seeds of Peace International Camp alumni, 2014 & 2015; Yale Young Global Scholars, Science Policy and Innovation alumni, 2014.
 He has co-founded Voice of Peace, an Afghan youth movement group.

-He is a student at Wasatch Academy in Mount Pleasant, Utah, currently focusing on creative writing and meditation.
-He was previously a student at Phillips Academy Andover in Massachusetts; and before that at Habibia High School, Kabul, Afghanistan.
+He is currently a student at St. John’s College in Santa Fe, New Mexico.
+He is a graduate of Wasatch Academy in Mount Pleasant, Utah.
+He was previously a student at Phillips Academy in Andover, Massachusetts; and before that at Habibia High School, Kabul, Afghanistan.